Audi's second generation A5 Sportback may be hard to pigeonhole but it's a tempting proposition. Jonathan Crouch reports on the improved version.

 Back in 2010, the original version of Audi's A5 Sportback was the first hatchback in the compact executive segment, the area of the market dominated by models like Audi's A4, BMW's 3 Series and the Mercedes C-Class.
 Previously, we'd seen estates in this sector, but never a hatch.
 The A5 Sportback changed that - and was so successful that BMW was forced to copy its concept with subsequent 3 Series Gran Turismo and 4 Series Gran Coupe models.
 Audi though, reckons that the original is still the best and aims to underline that perspective with the second generation version we look at here.
 Like the MK2 model A5 Coupe which shares this car's underpinnings and engineware, this Sportback is sharper-looking, more efficient and lighter than its predecessor.
 It's also much better equipped and more technologically advanced.
 Time to check it out in a little more detail.

 Audi designers have brought together dramatic shapes and taut surfaces to update this A5 Sportback, creating a familiar yet very contemporary silhouette for the five-door coupe design that retains the original's handsome good looks.
 The stretched wheelbase, short overhangs and long, wraparound bonnet featuring a power dome emphasise the sporty silhouette.
-And the three-dimensional Singleframe grille is significantly flatter and wider than on the previous model.
+The Singleframe honeycomb grille is wider and flatter, and above it ventilation slits reference the classic Audi Sport quattro from 1984.
+A bold blade forms the lower edge of the bumper, which features larger air inlets.
+A new sill provides for a slimmer appearance when viewed from the side, while at the rear a diffuser insert with trapezoidal tailpipes makes the car appear wider.
 In profile, the wave-pattern shoulder line is a key contributor to the A5 Sportback's elegant stance.
-And inside?
-Well it's significantly more spacious.
-The interior length has gained 17mm, the shoulder room for driver and front passenger is up 11mm and the rear knee room is up by 24mm.
-The horizontal architecture of the instrument panel creates a sense of spaciousness too and the optional ambient lighting system with 30 colours to choose from should evoke a fitting interior mood.
-There's 480-litres of luggage capacity, which is close to the best in this class.
+Horizontal lines also dominate the interior of these improved A5 Sportback models.
+The large MMI touch display, the control centre of the car's redesigned operating system, is the focal point of the instrument panel and angled slightly toward the driver.
+It offers a user experience similar to a contemporary smartphone via a 10.1-inch touch display with acoustic feedback which replaces the rotary pushbutton used in previous models.
+Like all the latest Audis, this one gets the brand's 'Virtual cockpit' instrument binnacle, a 12.3-inch TFT display that replaces the conventional dials.
+There's still 480-litres of luggage capacity, which is close to the best in this class.
 Plus Audi also offers the option of sensor control for opening and closing the standard-fit electric luggage compartment lid.
 The rear seat back splits 40:20:40 as standard.
 The load-area width measures exactly one metre and the rectangular-shaped layout of this compartment makes it practical to use.
 With the rear seats folded down, the car can accommodate 1,300-litres.

 Expect pricing to sit in the same £34,000 to £45,000 bracket as rivals, though you can pay up to £55,000 or more for an A5 Sportback in its fastest or best equipped forms.
 As usual, there's a premium of around £3,000 to pay if you want to switch from any given petrol variant to its diesel alternative.
 Only the '40 TFSI' petrol variant can be had with manual transmission.
 A 7-speed S tronic auto gearbox is optional and all other mainstream A5 Sportback models have to have that auto transmission as standard.
 Quattro 4WD costs around £1,800 more on the '40 TDI' diesel and is standard on the fastest petrol and diesel derivatives.
 All models come well equipped, every trim grade featuring xenon headlights with LED daytime running lights and LED rear lights, an 'Audi MMI radio plus' infotainment system with a 7-inch colour display, Bluetooth, a three-spoke leather multifunction steering wheel, a front centre armrest, a folding rear seat back with a 40:20:40 split, and LED interior lighting.
 Also standard are the Audi drive select dynamic handling system, the Audi pre sense city and multicollision brake assist safety systems, and a variable speed limiter.
 Many buyers will want to add in the desirable 'Audi Virtual Cockpit' TFT instrument binnacle, with its 12.3-inch screen and advanced graphics.
 A Head-up display can be ordered at extra cost.
 Also popular as an option will be Audi's top infotainment set-up, 'MMI navigation plus with MMI touch'.
 It includes such features as 10GB of flash storage, a DVD drive, Audi connect services for three years and an 8.3-inch monitor.

-Audi has already proved with the A5 Sportback that there's room in the market for a compact executive model with a fifth door and an added dose of charisma.
+Audi has already proved with the A5 Sportback that there's room in the market for a mid-sized executive model with a fifth door and an added dose of charisma.
 Whether the people buying it are actually conquest customers is another issue entirely of course, but when you're offering cars to suit every conceivable market niche, you can never be quite sure of that.
-What's certain is that this second generation model represents a decent step forward from its predecessor, lighter, more sophisticated and eminently more desirable.
+What's certain is that this second generation model is, in this improved form, more sophisticated and eminently more desirable.
 Which makes it even harder to ignore if you're target market for this kind of contender.
 One thing's certain: here's another very desirable Audi.